tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Choose 'Create role'

-**Step III- Create a lambda function that runs in the cloud**
+**Step III- Create a Lambda function that runs in the cloud**

-The inference lambda function that you deployed earlier will upload the cropped faces to your S3.
-On S3 upload, this new lambda function gets triggered and runs the Rekognize Emotions API by integrating with Amazon Rekognition.
+The inference Lambda function that you deployed earlier will upload the cropped faces to your S3.
+On S3 upload, this new Lambda function gets triggered and runs the Rekognize Emotions API by integrating with Amazon Rekognition.

 Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for Lambda